Santiago220991/Blog-App/README.md

 <p><"http://localhost:3000/users/confirmation?confirmation_token=xxxxxxxx">Confirm my account</p>

-Open the link, then login with your mail and password.
+Open the link, then log in with your mail and password.

 ## Tests
 - Run test with `rspec spec`